Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: Indices and Nullity

 In particular

 Which shows that any variation of $u_r$ contributing AC-index gives rise to a variation of $Y$ that contributes BE-index.
-In particular, if $\dot{u}_1, \dots, \dot{u}_k \in C^1(M)$ span a vector space of dimension $k$, equal to the AC-Morse index of $u_{\eps, Y}$, then we have
+In particular, if $\dot{u}_1, \dots, \dot{u}_k \in C^1(M)$ span a vector space of dimension $k$, equal to the AC-Morse index of $u_{\eps, Y}$, i.e.